 We recommend keeping your propagation lights on for between 16 - 24 hrs a day, with most growers opting for 18hrs on with a night length of 6 hours; This gives your plants an adequate chance for some rest during the lights down time, while promoting foliage, stems and root growth while lights are on.

 Never use HID lighting on young plants as the sheer intensity and heat produced can wilt them.
 If too much light is provided to plants the transpiration rate increases and can quickly outstrip the plants ability to transport replacement liquids up the plant, leading to the tip of the plant dying through dehydration.
 When plants don’t recieve enough light, the new growth can display undesirable structural characteristics such as slowed growth, spindly weak stems as the plant stretches for the light and reduced leaf size.

 All of our propagation lighting kits will work out of the box requiring no extras such as ballasts or reflectors to get them working - they’re plug and play with internal ballasts.
 We also stock replacement bulbs so any downtime is reduced or limited in the event of a failure.

-If you’re unsure of the best Propagation lighting kit for your plants, get in touch with our specialist team who can advise you on the best range for your plant type, budget and space.
+If you’re unsure of the best Propagation lighting kit for your plants, email us or call our specialist team on 0800 085 7995 who can advise you on the best range for your plant type, budget and space.